thesuss/shf-project/CONTRIBUTING.md

-#### Pull Request Review
+### Pull Request Review

 The project manager(s) will review the pull request for coherence with the specified feature or bug fix, and give feedback on code quality, user experience, documentation and git style.
 Please respond to comments from the project managers with explanation, or further commits to your pull request in order to get merged in as quickly as possible.

-To maximize flexibility, you can add the project managers as collaborators to your projectscope fork in order to allow them to help you fix your pull request, but this is not required.
+To maximize flexibility, you can add the project managers as collaborators to your fork in order to allow them to help you fix your pull request, but this is not required.

+### Remove [WIP] and merge
 Once your WIP PR has been reviewed and approved by a project manager and is ready to be merged, edit the PR title and remove "[WIP]"